Eta-squared

 Omega-squared

 Unfortunately, eta squared is a biased estimate of the population’s coefficient of determination.
 A less biased estimate, called omega squared, is a better measure of effect size.
-Omega squared is given by the following formula:
+Omega squared is given by the following formulas:

 For one-factor ANOVA in Example 3 of Basic Concepts for ANOVA, ω2 = 0.14 (as can be seen in Figure 1 of Confidence Interval for ANOVA).